 Although most violations are listed under the Texas Penal Code, The Texas Controlled Substances Act, Health and Safety Code, provide for the finer points of law to be applied in cases of possession of illegal drugs.
 But it is nearly impossible for the average person to interpret these and understand how they are commonly applied in Texas courtrooms.

-Please contact us for a free consultation with a local defense attorney.
-A free case evaluation is your best opportunity to protect yourself from the potentially very serious consequences you could face under Texas drug laws.
+Please call to speak with a local attorney as part of a free consultation.
+A no-obligation case evaluation is your best opportunity to protect yourself from the potentially very serious consequences you could face under Texas drug laws.

 Simple Drug Possession in Texas